 Counterparts: The Contract may be executed in several counterparts, all of which when taken together shall constitute one agreement binding on all Parties, notwithstanding that all Parties are not signatories to the same counterpart.
 Each copy of the Contract so executed shall constitute an original.

-CONSULTANT SIGNATURE(s)
+CONSULTANT SIGNATURE (s)

-()

 Signature: Date:

-COUNTY SIGNATURE :S
+Name: Title:

+CLACKAMAS COUNTY BOAR D OF COUNTY COMMISSIONERS

 Chair:

 Date:

 Recording Secretary:

-COUNTY LEGAL REVI COUNTY LEGAL REVIEW:
+COUNTY LEGAL REVIEW (Ap proved as to Form):

 Signature: Date:

 EXHIBIT A - STATEMENT OF WORK